chiefmurph/MAUC/README.md

 and it will be up to the second person to resolve any potential conflicts.

-I suspect merge conflicts will be rare, but please communicate well with your collaborators, be they explicit or implicit!
+I expect merge conflicts to be rare.